PranavKhedkar/DiningInsights/README.md

 This project is a Streamlit-based web application that provides insights into student turnout trends at a dining facility.
 The app is integrated with a Snowflake database to fetch and manipulate data, allowing users to view visualizations, add new records, delete existing records, and update data interactively.

+Synthetic data was used which was created using ChatGPT.

 ## Features

 ### Home Page: Insights Dashboard